arduino/forum-assets/user-guide/user-guide.md

 ## [Making your first post](#first-post)

-**Choosing the right section**
+**Choosing the right category**
-It is important to choose the right section and the right language so that the people most likely to be able to help you will see your question.
-Not everyone here reads questions in every section so please take your time and post in a section related to your question.
-If English is not your preferred language please post in the section for your language.
-If your language is not shown the please use Google translate and post in the English section in English.
+It is important to choose the right category and the right language so that the people most likely to be able to help you will see your question.
+Not everyone here reads questions in every category so please take your time and post in a category related to your question.
+If English is not your preferred language please post in the category for your language.
+If your language is not shown the please use Google translate and post in an English category in English.

-**There are English language sections for a variety of possible kinds of problems.**
+**There are English language categories for a variety of possible kinds of problems.**
-Please only post in English in the English language sections.
+Please only post in English in the English language categories.

 ![Forum categories|211x500](upload://q1RpPXkL13Q8IO2uwxl2XAqXIdB.png)

-**If English is not your preferred language then scroll down and choose from one of the other language sections.**
+**If English is not your preferred language then scroll down and choose from one of the other language categories.**

 - [中文 (Chinese)](https://forum.arduino.cc/c/international/chinese/75)
 - [Deutsch - German](https://forum.arduino.cc/c/international/deutsch/47)